Bolu-analyst/SQL-Portfolio/World-Life-Expectancy-Analysis/README.md

 This analysis highlights the relationship between economic development and health outcomes, providing insights useful for policymakers, global organizations, and strategic planning.

 ## Key Outcome
-Transformed incomplete global health data into a clean, analysis-ready dataset and uncovered clear relationships between economic development and life expectancy trends across countries.
+Developed a clean, reliable dataset from incomplete global health data and generated insights highlighting the strong relationship between economic development and life expectancy across countries.